bahmutov/cypress-examples/docs/commands/location.md

 <!-- fiddle cy.location() / match regular expression -->

+You can watch this example explained in the video [Extract A Part Of The Current Url Using A Regular Expression](https://youtu.be/y6fi8hZxcdM).

 ```js
 // mock the cy.location command to set up the rest of the test
 cy.stub(cy, 'location')